ansible/instruqt/tracks/network-lab-2/01-create-network-backup-job/assignment.md

     - A **Project** which contains Ansible Playbooks
 - type: text
   contents: |-
-    # Challenge 1 - Creating a backup Job Template
+    # Challenge 1 - Creating a Network Report Job Template

     For this challenge exercise you are going to create a Job Template in Automation controller.
-We are going to use the Network Toolkit Collection (https://github.com/network-automation/toolkit) that contains multi-vendor playbooks for Backup, restore and more.
+We are going to use the Network Toolkit Collection (https://github.com/network-automation/toolkit) that contains multi-vendor playbooks for creating a network report, backups, and more.

     The **credentials** (username and password), **inventory** (a single Cisco router) and **project** (the network toolkit repository listed above) are already added.
 We simply need to tie them together into a simple re-usable Job Template for our organization to use.
 - type: text